christhiele/autonomous-ground-robot/README.md

 # Autonomous Ground Robot
-python framework for a raspberry pi autonomous ground robot version 5
+python framework for an autonomous ground robot with raspberry pi. version 5

 ## Functions